Previously: Unforgivable Deeds

 Odin slumped.
 “Humans, in Asgard.”

-And yet… Still… no pillars.
+And yet… still no pillars.
+After a week, I figured out the only possible element.
 “There must be some HYDRA left somewhere.”
 I growled… “Fine.
-Let’s do this” and I focused hard… and changed history so all the remaining members of HYDRA had signed onto a website called “HYDRAnet” and given their own home address and full legal names two days ago.
+Let’s do this”.
+One ritual later, and a bit of a headache, and history changed ever so slightly so that all the remaining members of HYDRA had signed onto a website called “HYDRAnet”, registering with their own home address and full legal names two days ago.
 There were four names on the list.
-HIVE, Rocket Raccoon, Brewster Morgan… and Astraea Vinland.
+HIVE, Rocket Raccoon, Brewster Morgan, and one other.

-Then I went to Jerusalem and met with Astraea.
+Then I went to Jerusalem and met with the last name on the list; Astraea Vinland.
 “So?
 HYDRA?”

 She blinked, then nodded softly.
-She was an old lady now, but her eyes were still bright and her body healthy thanks to the serum.
+She was an old lady now, but her eyes were still bright and her body healthy thanks to the Choice induced augmentation she’d undergone.
 “You knew all along, I’d do whatever I needed to help others.
 No matter what demon’s bargain I had to strike.”

 I groaned.
 “And I wasn’t around… what about the others?”

 She sighed.
 “Garl and Selene are both long gone.
-Garl of Cancer in the 80s, Selene in the 70s in a car crash.
+Garl of Cancer in eighty-two, Selene in seventy-eight in a car crash.
 I had my children and grandchildren to keep me going… I thank you for that Sarah, Skadi, Sunny… whatever you call yourself.
 You gave me a life I never would have had.
 And my family owes you so much.
 More than we can ever repay.”

 She laughed.
 “Oh.
 I’m not really one of them, not officially.
+No cell recruited me, though I’m certain several tried.
 I just… I wanted to make sure you didn’t leave without saying goodbye.
-So I decided I was a member of HYDRA decades ago.
+Thus, I decided I was a member of HYDRA decades ago.
 Never told anyone.
 Just myself.”

 I chuckled.
-“You’re a piece of work, Astraea.”
+“You’re a real piece of work, Astraea.”

-“I know you can’t guarantee… so I want you to stay until this Thanos has been defeated.”
+“I know you can’t promise to come back…” she began, “so I want you to stay until this Thanos has been defeated and the Universe made safe from his insanity.”

 “Then let me go.
 Time will not pass here while I am gone.
 I will find the answer… somewhere out there.
 And then I’ll return.
 Then I’ll return… I pledge my word.
-I’ll find a way to defeat the Mad Titan and I’ll come back and I’ll getter dun.”
+I’ll find a way to defeat the Mad Titan before he can achieve his goal and I’ll come back and I’ll getter dun.”

 “You so swear?”